pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * should the leader be able to capo?
 * should the leader be able to key offset? no
 * edit: measure entry should allow section header declarations
-* verify in studio:  let it be in C, cramped on HDMI on mac,
+* verify in studio:  let it be in C, cramped on HDMI on Mac,
 * on mac + chrome: bold musical flat sign is way ugly
 * player chord display elevations trash on mac, b, minor, slash notes
 * util: beginner list songlist to google doc format: title, artist, original key